 - Writing and assisting with the preparation of policy-related communications materials;

 - Conducting a variety of policy analysis and research projects in support of the work of CSF’s state and federal policy teams;

-- Assisting in the preparation of materials for virtual events with state and federal elected officials; and,
+- Assisting in the preparation of materials for in-person and virtual events with state and federal elected officials; and,

-- Other responsibilities based upon the ability and interest of each intern, and the needs of the organization.
+- Other responsibilities based upon the ability and interests of each intern, and the needs of the organization.